 We avoid discussion of what could have been done to prevent a disability.
 Our readers are interested in what they can do now.

 If you write about an individual with a specific disability, it should be worded in such a way that it reaches out to all families that have a member with disabilities.
 Think to yourself, “What information can my submission contain that will be of use to other families of any individual with a disability?”
 Also, please give a brief description of any disabilities that are mentioned.

 Submission Process.
-We require query letters (or "pitches") prior to article submissions.
-If you are interested in submitting an article for publication consideration in EP Magazine or on the EP website please email a query of no more than 500 words (typed and single-spaced) - briefly outlining the focus of your article - to the: firstname.lastname@example.org ).
+We require query letters (or “pitches”) prior to article submissions.
+If you are interested in submitting an article for publication consideration in Exceptional Parent Magazine or on the Eparent website please email a query of no more than 500 words (typed and single-spaced) – briefly outlining the focus of your article – to the: email@example.com ).
 Include all contact information.
-Include in the subject line of your email: "Query letter for EP Magazine," or "Query letter for the EP website."
+Include in the subject line of your email: “Query letter for Exceptional Parent Magazine,” or “Query letter for the Eparent website.”
 We will contact you with a request for the complete article, should there be an interest.
 Include all your pertinent contact information in the query.
 Name, mailing address, email address, phone number, fax number, etc. The review process takes about three to four weeks.

 The pitch: When pitching an article idea to the Editor, please first consult our Editorial Calendar, which will help you estimate when a particular piece fits best according to the subject matter and theme of the issue.
 For instance, if you have an idea for an article about employment opportunities for individuals with special needs, you would pitch your article as a great fit for the October (Employment) issue.

 As stated above, please summarize your article in the article pitch (in no more than 500 words).
 Do not send completed articles.
 The summary should explain the topic you wish to cover, the word length that the completed piece will be (approximately), and the audience for the piece.
 Please also include an estimated deadline date by which you can have the completed piece (if accepted) to the Editor.